-Exile International exists to restore rescued child soldiers and war-affected children to become leaders for peace through art therapy and holistic, rehabilitative care.
+Exile International exists to restore rescued child soldiers and war-affected children to become leaders for peace through art focused trauma care and holistic, rehabilitative care.

 With the proper care, child survivors can become (and are becoming) leaders for peace.
 They are transforming lives and communities!

 What services does Exile Intl provide?